-On April 14, 2011, Belle acquired all the shares of Premium Leisure & Amusement, Inc. ("PLAI") through the issuance of 2.7 billion new common shares.
-Belle and PLAI are part of the consortium granted by the Philippine Amusement and Gaming Corporation ("PAGCOR") with a Regular Casino Gaming License to operate integrated resorts, including casinos ("the License"), specifically the casino located along Aseana Avenue and Roxas Boulevard with the brand name City of Dreams Manila.
-The License, which was issued by PAGCOR on April 29, 2015 and shall be valid until July 11, 2033, is concurrent with the PAGCOR's Congressional Franchise and renewable for another 25 years by the Philippine Congress.
-On October 16, 2010, the transfer and valuation of Belle and PLAI shares was approved by the Securities and Exchange Commission ("SEC"). the Certificate Authorizing Registration ("CAR") from the Bureau of Internal Revenue ("BIR"), which triggered the completion of the transfer, was approved on October 4, 2011.
+On April 14, 2011, Belle acquired PLAI through the issuance of 2.7 billion new common shares of Belle.
+PLAI is a grantee by PAGCOR of a License to operate integrated resorts, including casinos in the vicinity of Entertainment City.
+PLAI's License, which was issued by PAGCOR as a Provisional License in 2008, runs concurrent with PAGCOR's Congressional Franchise, which expires in 2033 and renewable for another 25 years by the Philippine Congress.
+On October 16, 2010, the transfer and valuation of Belle and PLAI shares was approved by the Securities and Exchange Commission ("SEC").
+The Certificate Authorizing Registration ("CAR") from the Bureau of Internal Revenue ("BIR"), which triggered the completion of the transfer, was approved on October 4, 2011.